wellnet/devel/README.md

  - *Webprofiler*.
 Adds a debug bar at bottom of all pages with tons of useful information like a query list, cache hit/miss data, memory profiling, page speed, php info, session info, etc.
  - *Devel Generate*.
-Bulk creates nodes, users, comment, terms for development.
+Bulk creates nodes, users, comment, taxonomy, media, menus for development.
 Has Drush integration.

 This module is safe to use on a production site.
 Just be sure to only grant